Old Gold Coast: Notable buildings

 After the Kountzes died and moved away, the St. Catherine's Hospital moved onto the former estate around 1900.
 Brownell Hall moved to west Omaha into a grand new building, and the Worthington Hospital was closed and demolished.
 After being founded in the Kountze Place neighborhood, Presbyterian Hospital was located in the former Bishop Worthington Residence from 1898 through the 1930s, and closed permanently after that.
 Grace University moved to the area in 1948 and slowly re-amassed the land once included in Kountze's Forest Hill estate.
 After acquiring St. Catherine's hospital at South 8th and Forest Avenue, the university expanded south across several blocks, almost to Hickory Street, and west from South 8th to South 10th Street.
 Those are the same dimensions as Kountze's original plat for the area.
 However, due to declining enrollment and financial difficulty, the university closed in 2018 and sold its assets.
-Much of the area is now being developed into Apartments and an public elementary school.
+Much of the area is now being developed into Apartments and a public elementary school.

 At the turn of the 20th century, the neighborhood in-filled quickly with smaller houses and more affordable options.
 Around that time, an influx of Italian immigrants moved into the area and earned the neighborhood a place in Omaha's Little Italy.

 Today, large American foursquare style houses dot the blocks while shotgun houses fill in many lots.
 Since 2010, there has also been determined gentrification of the neighborhood, with many old homes demolished to make room for large, modern apartments and condominiums.